 - Bottom of the Page

-Take this list and conduct a vetting process for your own website.
-I think how these items are ranked is pretty accurate, so make sure that your pages follow this order of what’s catchy and exciting.
+Take this list and conduct a vetting process for your website.
+I think how these items are ranked pretty accurate, so make sure that your pages follow this order of what’s catchy and exciting.
 On a budget?
-Think of it as a game of Risk: you don’t have to distribute your pieces evenly at the start of the game, and similarly, when starting your website on Nili Site, put the majority of efforts into what matters.
+Think of it as a game of Risk: you don’t have to distribute your pieces evenly at the start of the game, and similarly, when starting your website on Nili Site, but the majority of efforts into what matters.